helgir/ChatServer/README.md

 * node.js & python version 2.7

 ## Installation
-* With node.js installed, run setup script in the rootfolder.
+* Run setup script in the rootfolder.
 * Setup script installs all dependencies & dev dependencies for the Chatserver.

 ## Running the application